course-details-portlet

 Knowledge

-The candidate has knowledge on:
+The candidate will have knowledge on:

 • Factors that affect the design of the fairways in confined waters.